google/heir/tests/Dialect/Polynomial/Conversions/heir_polynomial_to_llvm/runner/README.md

-The tests in this directory use the `mlir-cpu-runner` to run the result of lowering `polynomial-to-standard` on some hard-coded test inputs.
+The tests in this directory use the `mlir-cpu-runner` to run the result of lowering `polynomial-to-mod-arith` on some hard-coded test inputs.
 To reduce the chance of the tests being specified incorrectly and the burden of generating expected test outputs, the tests are automatically generated.